Electoral reform in the United States: Abolishing the Electoral College

-There have long been concerns about problems with the Electoral College method of selecting the president and vice president.
-Under this system, the party that wins a plurality in a given state gets all that state's electoral votes.
-(In Maine and Nebraska, the plurality rule applies to each congressional district.)
+There have long been debates over the Electoral College and methods of selecting the president and vice president.
+Currently, the candidate that wins a plurality in a given state gets all that state's electoral votes via a general ticket.
+In Maine and Nebraska, each congressional district gives one electoral vote and two electoral votes are given for the statewide winner.
+Two states, Alaska and Maine, require a majority of votes for a candidate to receive electoral votes, using ranked-choice voting.